Andrew P. Solt: Early life

-Solt was born in Budapest, Austria-Hungary just before the end of World War I (Hungary became an independent nation in 1918).
+Solt was born in Budapest, Austria-Hungary just before the end of World War I (Hungary became an independent country in 1918).
 His parents were Jewish and owned one of the city's top hotels, the Bristol.
 The adjacent Bristol Café was a popular meeting spot for Budapest's literary and artistic community.
 Growing up amidst Budapest's thriving musical, theatrical and cabaret culture, Solt started writing plays when in his teens.
 Five musicals were successfully staged by the time he was 21.

 Solt's journey to Hollywood and a career as screenwriter was propelled by a fortuitous chance encounter with Cardinal George Mundelein, the influential Archbishop of Chicago, known in the United States for his outspoken support of President Franklin D. Roosevelt and the New Deal.
 In 1938, Mundelein came to Budapest to attend the 34th International Eucharistic Congress, a gathering of Catholic Church prelates hundreds of thousands of others from around the world.
 Mundelein happened to be staying at the Bristol and met Solt who was working at the family hotel's reception desk.
 Solt told the Cardinal that if he wanted to see Budapest he could accompany him on a drive around the city.
 He so impressed Mundelein during the auto tour that the Cardinal offered to sponsor him if he ever wanted to come to the United States.